-Where Bricusse's finally flaccid musical - a 1970 film starring Albert Finney - joins hands with Dickens is in its unapologetic sentimentality.
+Where Bricusse's finally flaccid musical - a 1970 film starring Albert Finney, then a stage vehicle for Newley in the mid-1990s - joins hands with Dickens is in its unapologetic sentimentality.
 And there are scary bits, as when the appalling grey figure of old Jacob Marley (delightfully camp Barry Howard, he of Hi-De-Hi! fame) materialises behind a closed door, having first appeared like a hologram in the knocker.

-The greatest feat of resuscitation, though, is that of Tommy Steele as Scrooge, a grinning hobbledehoy with a completely unconvincing nasty streak.
+The greatest feat of resuscitation, though, is that of Tommy Steele as Scrooge, a grinning hobbledehoy with a completely unconvincing nasty streak and a longing for the limelight.
 Lank-haired and trim as a butcher's dog, Steele reclaims the Palladium stage as of right.
-He is, after all, the longest-serving headline performer in this hallowed arena and has paid his dues.
+He is, after all, the longest-serving headline performer in this hallowed arena and has paid his dues from being Britain's first rock and roller to becoming its pre-eminent musical theatre icon.

-Dickens provided the structure for a show with the visitations of the ghosts of Christmases Past, Present and Future - the Present phantom is a wonderfully medieval Bacchus in the shape of James Head - and Bob Thomson's well-worn but efficient and passably spectacular production (simultaneously revived this winter in Bristol and Oxford) is given a real charge of adrenalin by the star and the big, willing cast.
+Dickens provided the structure for a show with the visitations of the ghosts of Christmases Past, Present and Future - the Present phantom is a wonderfully medieval Bacchus in the shape of James Head - and Bob Tomson's well-worn but efficient and passably spectacular production (also revived this winter in Bristol and Oxford starring Shane Ritchie) is given a real charge of adrenalin by the star and the big, willing cast.